sarahciston/codingcare/_drafts/lavenderhaze.md

 To be clear, and narrow, I speak specifically of the tools which combine massive amounts of data and computer processing to provide what militaries call "AI automated decision-support systems (AI-DSS)."
 They help make choices about who lives or dies, and they speeding up the process exponentially.
 Such tools are on a continuum with other military technologies, which have long helped make war bigger and badder.
 I do not focus here on unmanned vehicles like drones, which exist for air, land, and sea, or on other advanced weaponry like smartbombs or targeting systems — but on the decision-making, data-gathering, and data-processing capacities which so-called AI enables.
 Often these become part of larger systems that include those other parts and weapons (as war machines are huge complex systems), but I home in on the aspect that makes them 'intelligent', which is the decision-making process.

+For this discussion, I'll not focus on the autonomous weapons or autonomous vehicles that use automation to implement decisions per se.
+[I want to draw more attention to the processes that enable decision-making: the datasets, models, networks, software, hardware and infrastructure components that contribute to decision making, facilitate more/faster decisions, and then relay those decisions to the weapons and vehicles that others will discuss.]

+Whether the decisions are ultimately implemented by a sniper on a roof or a drone swarm, I want to attend to the automated procedures [and materials] that influence these decisions — including in data gathering, model making, networks and infrastructure, interface and [hardware].

 When machine 'intelligence' combines with military 'intel', this noxious substance threatens to overtake knowledge and security as we know it.

-We are witnessing the aftermath — and the foreshadowing of more to come.
+~~We are witnessing the aftermath — and the foreshadowing of more to come.~~

 What is our moral obligation as artists, scholars, working with and developing these tools to MESS with them, to OPT OUT of them, not to let them be used for mass murder?